duckietown/docs-AIDO/book/AIDO/20_manual/30_sub_references.md

     $ dts challenges info

+## Local evaluation {#cli-evaluate}

+The `evaluate` command allows you to do a local evaluation of your
+submission:

+    $ dts challenges evaluate

 ## Submitting a submission {#cli-submit}

-The `submit` command allows you to see all of your submissions:
+The `submit` command allows you to submit the solution in the current directory:

     $ dts challenges submit